 How To Measure Chain Stretch

-When it comes to routine maintenance, roller chain is one of the most neglected system components due to its inexpensive cost value.
-Because they are commonly covered by guards, too, they often fall ‘out-of-sight, out-of-mind,’ only becoming a priority once the chain starts acting up and making noise.
+When it comes to routine maintenance, a roller chain is one of the most neglected system components due to its inexpensive cost value.
+Because they are commonly covered by guards, too, they often fall “out-of-sight, out-of-mind,” only becoming a priority once the chain starts acting up and making noise.

 However, proper roller chain maintenance might be more important than you think.
-“Roller chain is a key component to a bigger system and can end up costing you a lot of downtime down the road if you neglect it,” says Tim Zerger, IBT Director of Bearings and Power Transmission.
+“A roller chain is a key component to a bigger system and can end up costing you a lot of downtime down the road if you neglect it,” says Tim Zerger, IBT Director of Bearings and Power Transmission.

-Learning how to identify, measure and prevent the common wear-and-tear in even the smallest, most inexpensive parts of your systems can help keep your operations running smoothly, longer.
+Learning to identify, measure, and prevent the common wear-and-tear in even the smallest, most inexpensive parts of your systems can help keep your operations running smoothly and longer.
+For this reason, it’s important to know how to measure roller chain stretch.

 How To Measure Chain Stretch